 When targeting a specific group of customers, brands must understand every aspect of the customers’ life and find a way to fit in with it.

-9. Private Traffic and Your Marketing Strategy
+9. Groups, Private Traffic and New Media Marketing Strategy

 In 2021, the Chinese consumer is more service-oriented than ever before.
 For example, it is a well-known fact that Chinese customers are very demanding, as they expect amazing service 24/7 and this service must make the customers’ lives easier.
 Customers are now expecting an even more personalised service.